 I found Harper to be annoying as fuck.
-She is shown to hang out with this other queer person who is a Black man, and I wondered why he couldn’t be the one to suspect Danni, and why he was so shortchanged in terms of relevance as well as immediately falling for Danni’s lie like everyone else.
+She is shown to hang out with this other queer person who is a Black man, and I wondered why he couldn’t be the one to clock Danni as a clout chaser.
+Why was he was so shortchanged in terms of relevance as well as immediately falling for Danni’s lie like everyone else?
 On the other hand, I do appreciate some white-on-white crime, and two white people hating each other for legitimate and also irrational reasons (it was clear to me that for Harper it was both), is a joy to see.

 My final note about Harper’s annoying tendencies (just in how she acts, not in her suspecting or confronting Danni): she’s not nearly as aggravating as Danni is, but she irked me.
 But I do like white-on-white violence, and while I would have preferred an ethnic queer person having more to do, I also find it fitting that another annoying character would be white.

-The OTHER Grifter/Annoying Character Most People Watched the Movie for in the First Place
+The OTHER Grifter/Annoying Character Most People Watched the Movie in the First Place